menu

 1 Misty Rainforest

 The five fetchlands help find Murmuring Bosk, which is the only way (alongside Birds of Paradise, of course) to cast Reveillark.
-Again, an extremely efficient package, this time to provide White mana with only 1 truly extra card (Murmuring Bosk itself - the Verdant Catacombs would be present anyway, and Misty Rainforest should often be the same as a Deep Forest Hermit otherwise.
+Again, an extremely efficient package, this time to provide White mana with only 1 truly extra card (Murmuring Bosk itself - the Verdant Catacombs would be present anyway, and Misty Rainforest should often be the same as a Forest otherwise.

 Twilight Mire, Gilt-Leaf Palace and Verdant Catacombs form the basis for a rock solid G/B manabase.
 Ironically, having such amazing options for pretty much any color combination allows for some extremely creative mana bases, but also provides a huge liability when it comes to cards like Fulminator Mage or Anethemancer.